fluvius-git/Git-Getting-Started/README.md

 - git push -u origin master
 ```

-Alternatively, you can use **'git push --force origin master'** We need to use **'--force'** because the remote repo, uptil now, has now clue of our existance and are not in sync.
+Alternatively, you can use **'git push --force origin master'** We need to use **'--force'** because the remote repo, uptil now, has no clue of our existance and are not in sync.

 Viewing the tree